pjtunstall/push-swap/README.md

 For stack sizes 5, 6, 7, and 8, after finding our provisional result, we run a cheeky BFS to see if there's a shorter sequences of instructions that avoids pushes.
 Perhaps surprisingly, there often is.
 BFS beats Turk on 74 out of the 120 possible permutations of 5 numbers (62%), 567 out of the 720 permutations of 6 numbers (79%), and 3683 out of 5040 for 7 (73%).
 BFS becomes prohibitively time-consuming for larger stacks, so we make do with some simple checks for low-hanging fruit: stacks that are already sorted, and those that can be sorted with rotations alone, or with a swap, possibly preceded and possibly succeeded by rotations.

 With the methods above, our program sorts all but two permutations of the numbers from 1 to 6 (inclusive) in under 13 instructions.
 The exceptions are: "2 6 5 4 3 1" and "3 1 2 6 5 4".
 Both take exactly 13.
-For the sake of neatness, we hardcode them to take less.
+For the sake of neatness, we've hardcoded them to take less.

 There are several other Medium articles on the subject.
 We've read ones by [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f), [YYBer](https://medium.com/@YYBer/my-one-month-push-swap-journey-explore-an-easily-understand-and-efficient-algorithm-11449eb17752), and [Luca Fischer](https://medium.com/@lucafischer_11396/two-stacks-one-goal-understanding-the-push-swap-algorithm-e08e5986f657).